yashilvora19/accident_severity_prediction/README.md

 ## Discussion

 ### Data Exploration Discussion
-For this we decided to start with a heat map and a pair plot to get a basic understanding of how the data is.
+For this we decided to start with a heatmap and a pairplot to get a basic understanding of how the data is.
 After generating the pairplot we found that there is a  clear relation between latitude and longitude.
 Further, we can also see a correlation between year and number of casulties, since the number of casualties decreases per year.
 There also seems to be correlations between the latitude and longitude and the number of casualties/accidents.
 This could indicate that some regions in UK have more accidents and more work needs to be done there.
 This includes lack of traffic signals, poor road safety, or just rash drivers breaking speed limits.

 Next, by generating a heatmap we came to the concusion that  there is an extremely low correlation between Accident Severity and all other columns.
 As seen earlier,  the highest correlations is with Number of Casualties, at 0.088.
 However, it should be noted that this doesn't mean that there isn't a connection between our input and output.